 Another important goal for the team was to eliminate database management activities.
 “We do not have to worry about patching, updates, and other tasks,” Ramineni says.
 “With Oracle Autonomous Data Warehouse, all of that is taken care of for us.”

-The Sounders sports analytics staff teamed up with Oracle data scientists to build a proof-of-concept machine learning model using player tracking data.
+Sounders FC sports analytics staff teamed up with Oracle data scientists to build a machine learning model using player tracking data.
 “One of the primary reasons we chose Oracle was the genuine collaboration between us,” Ramineni says.
 “Both of our teams were really working for the other one, and we share a passion for using data to drive results on the field.”

 The proof of concept allowed Ramineni and his team to build confidence in the Oracle technology and demonstrate real value to the coaching staff.
 Team analysts decided to build a data model for detecting line-breaking passes.
 Line-breaking passes go through a line of the opposing team’s formation, so they are more likely to set the team up for a score.
 “We chose this particular machine learning model because it is one that we always wanted to build and knew that we could use it as-is once the proof of concept was complete,” Ramineni says.

 The line-breaking pass model helped Sounders FC scout and prepare for their opponents, delivering immediate benefits to the team.
-The Sounders used it to evaluate each team member’s playing style against each opponent and build more effective game strategies.
-The project wrapped up a few weeks before the team reached the 2020 MLS playoffs, and the Sounders heavily used the model during the team’s successful run to the MLS finals.
+Sounders FC used it to evaluate each team member’s playing style against each opponent and build more effective game strategies.
+The project wrapped up a few weeks before the team reached the 2020 MLS playoffs, and Sounders FC heavily used the model during the team’s successful run to the MLS finals.

 Because of COVID-19 travel limitations, the squad had played a limited number of opponents during the 2020 regular season.
 That meant the team faced many opponents during the playoffs for the first time that season, making sports analytics especially useful to the coaching staff during game preparation.
 “It was really handy to be able to quickly analyze all 20 of an opponent’s matches to see what types of spaces they attack and how they create their chances,” Ramineni says.

 For example, pattern detection will automate the identification of a player’s “pattern of play” using computer vision on video footage.
 It will also assess how often each pattern leads to goals scored.